 The full-time PRIDE Program provides an intense training experience through real world opportunities in the community and activities within Pathfinder School.

 What is PRIDE?
-Pride is an acronym that spells out the numerous skills and concepts instilled in our students.
+Pride is an acronym that spells out the numerous skills and concepts instilled in our special education students.

 - Personal maintainence.
 We believe that good hygiene and grooming fosters self esteem.
 Social interactions and success in the workplace begin with taking care of yourself.